 Skip to main content

 Use this page when you want to know whether your Clawboo install is sound: which foundations passed at boot, what the server resolved (state dir, database, port), and what production posture it is running with.
-The System Health panel is the always-visible surface over the boot probe; it is the user-facing replacement for the deleted Labs Diagnostics panel, so it is a normal navigation item, not a feature-gated lab.
+The System Health panel is the always-visible surface over the boot probe; it is a normal navigation item.
 The panel (SystemHealthPanel) is backed by /api/health.
 The boot probe runs once on every server start and is cached; the panel reads that cached report and can recompute it on demand.

 Prerequisites